"... won over by the

 persuasive sweetness of Im's Tchaikovsky" NZ Herald

 Anna Im is the First Prize winner of the 10th Michael Hill International Violin Competition in New Zealand.
-In August of 2020, Anna made her MHIVC prize recording through an extraordinary partnership with the Tongyeong International Music Foundation and pianist Ilya Rashkovskiy, 'Amabile', has been released this year, and is now available on various global streaming platforms including YouTube, Spotify, Apple Music, and more.
+Her prize recording through a partnership with the Tongyeong International Music Foundation and pianist Ilya Rashkovskiy, 'Amabile', has been released this year, and is now available on various global streaming platforms including YouTube, Spotify, Apple Music, and more.

 Anna began playing the violin at the age of seven and was invited to perform for the Thai Royal Family when she was eight.
 At the age of nine, she won the Little Mozart Competition in Korea and, as the winner of the competition, was invited to perform at Schlosskonzerte Mirabell in Salzburg, Austria in celebration of the 250th anniversary of Mozart’s birth.